-Learn how to make this zesty two ingredient lemon pepper spice blend for all of your culinary needs and kiss goodbye to the store bought kind.
+Learn how to make your very own zesty homemade lemon pepper seasoning blend for all of your culinary needs and kiss goodbye to the store bought kind.

 If you like citrus flavours I'm talking about lemon, oranges and grapefruits with a combination of coarse cracked black pepper then this lemon pepper seasoning is definitely a recipe for you.

-It's fairly simple to make, you just need to grab a bunch of lemons along with some black pepper to get started.
+It is a fairly simple recipe to make, you just need to grab a bunch of lemons along with some black pepper, garlic granules, onion granules, parsley and thyme

-You can use this condiment for a wide range of things
+You can use this condiment for a wide range of things, such as;

 - Garnish